-STATEMENT ON REGULARITY, PROPRIETY AND COMPLIANCE
+STATEMENT OF REGULARITY, PROPRIETY AND COMPLIANCE

-As accounting officer of The University of Birmingham School I have considered my responsibility to notify the School Board of Trustees and the Education and Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with terms and conditions of all funding received by the School, under the funding agreement in place between the School and the Secretary of State for Education.
-As part of my consideration I have had due regard to the requirements of the Academy Trust Handbook 2021.
+As accounting officer of The University of Birmingham School, I have considered my responsibility to notify the Board of Trustees and the Education and Skills Funding Agency of material irregularity, impropriety and noncompliance withEducation and Skills Funding Agency terms and conditions all of funding, including for estates safely and management, under the funding agreement in place between the School and the Secretary of State for Education.
+As part of my consideration I have had due regard to the requirements of the Academy Trust Handbook 2022, including responsibilities for estates safety and management.

-I confirm that I and the School Board of Trustees are able to identify any material irregular or improper use of all funds by the School, or material non-compliance with the terms and conditions of funding under the School's funding agreement and the Academy Trust Handbook 2021.
+I confirm that the School's Board of Trustees and I are able to identify any material irregular or improper use of funds by the School, or material non-compliance with the terms and conditions of funding under our funding agreement and the Academy Trust Handbook 2022.

-I confirm that no instances of material irregularity, impropriety or funding non-compliance have been discovered to date.
-If any instances are identified after the date of this statement, these will be notified to the Board of Trustees and ESFA.
+I confirm that no instances of material irregularity, impropriety, or funding non-compliance have been discovered to date.
+If any instances are identified after the date of this statement, these will be notified to the Board of Trustees and the Education and Skills Funding Agency.